Entry Rules

 • Is the entry effective in helping/heightening the target audience’s learning and understanding of others, and/or practice of empathy for others?

-• Does the entry offer effective suggestions for problem-solving and/or improving the target audience’s society?
+• Does the entry offer effective suggestions for problem-solving?

 • Does the entry generate educational impact in the target society/community, with the potential to inspire the audience to take action for the betterment of society?